garden-io/garden/docs/using-garden/projects.md

 kind: Project
 name: my-project
 variables:
-  # This variable is referenced in the module configs, and overridden in the local project below
+  # This variable is referenced in the module configs, and overridden in the local environment below
   service-replicas: 3
 environments:
   - name: local